angeloashmore/rom-rb.org-develop/source/learn/advanced/custom-commands.html.md

+---
+title: Custom Commands
+chapter: Advanced Topics
+---

-#Advanced - Custom Commands
+# Custom Commands

 There are some adapters that add base commands, but you can also define your own.

 ```ruby
 class UpsertUser < ROM::Commands::Create[:memory]